LemmenAid/Irish-tree-trivia/README.md

 Images used in the different quizes were selected for their aesthetic appeal and informative use.

-Several free image sources were used:
+Several free image sources were used.
+The links to these sources are listed here:

 QUIZ 1
 * [quiz 1 - 1](https://unsplash.com/photos/green-grass-field-under-cloudy-sky-during-daytime-gJQLVTyQfgQ?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash)